Room-temperature antiferromagnetic resonance in NaMnAs: Experimental results and discussion

 A quantitative analysis reveals that the magnon mode softens monotonically with increasing temperature, decreasing from 7.0 to 5.4 meV as $T$ rises from 4.2 to 295 K at $B=0$.
 In a simple picture, this redshift reflects the reduction of the staggered magnetization with temperature, which ultimately vanishes at the ordering temperature $T_N$.
 In addition to the magnon energy, we observe a monotonic decrease of the $g$ factor with increasing $T$.
 Within the resolution of our spectra, no significant temperature-induced broadening of the AFMR line is detected.
 A more detailed discussion and modeling of the temperature dependence of both the magnon energy and the $g$ factor are presented in the following section.

 It is worth noting that both magnon branches remain distant from phonon modes in the whole ranges of the magnetic field and temperature explored.
 Hence, we find no evidence of any magnon-phonon coupling, recently observed in several vdW antiferromagnets~\cite{LiuPRL21,VaclavkovaPRB21,ZhangCM21,CuiNC23}.
-The observed AFMR signal thus can be viewed as a textbook-example of AFMR in easy-axis systems.
+The observed AFMR signal can thus be regarded as a textbook example of AFMR in easy-axis systems.

 To describe the magnetic structure of NaMnAs let us invoke the effective spin Hamiltonian applied to NaMnAs in the preceding study by Volny et al.~\cite{VolnyPRB22}:

 where the Heisenberg exchange interactions are included up to the fourth nearest neighbors -- both inter-sublattice $J_1$,$J_4$ and intra-sublattice $J_2$, $J_3$ couplings -- as well as the easy-axis-type single-ion anisotropy term.